 Over the past decade, the Institute on the Common Good has welcomed a multitude of speakers to the Regis University campus.
 Some are famous around the world, such as Archbishop Desmond Tutu of South Africa, our first guest.
-Others are less well known, such as Dot Maver, an activist in the push for creation of a Cabinet-level U.S. Department of Peace, one of our most recent guests.
+Others are less well known, such as Dot Maver, an activist in the push for creation of a Cabinet-level U.S. Department of Peace.
 What they all have in common, however, is a desire to make the world a better place, the drive to do something about it and a willingness to engage in dialogue.

 You can find additional details about some of our speakers below:

 Videos from the 2007-2008 speaker series on conflict analysis and dialogue are available on our YouTube Channel:

 We believe that inviting people of diverse viewpoints to a neutral environment at Regis University allows them to freely discuss issues of great social import, hopefully inspiring their listeners to make a difference as well.
 From welfare reform to land mines, the death penalty to discrimination, we have welcomed speakers who have spoken on a variety of topics that relate to the common good.

 The first official guest of the Institute was Archbishop Desmond Tutu, who we welcomed to campus in November 1998 in conjunction with PeaceJam.
 He received the Nobel Peace Prize in 1984 for his peaceful efforts in the fight against apartheid and told the students gathered: “Your dreams are really God’s dreams.
 Do what you can now.”

 Since his visit, we have welcomed nine other Nobel Peace Laureates to campus, continuing a tradition that began at Regis University in 1996.
 Altogether, 13 Nobel Laureates have shared their messages of peace of hope.